Aliases for IL2 Gene

 GeneCards Summary for IL2 Gene

 IL2 (Interleukin 2) is a Protein Coding gene.
-Diseases associated with IL2 include Kidney Cancer and Capillary Leak Syndrome.
-Among its related pathways are HTLV-I infection and p70S6K Signaling.
-GO annotations related to this gene include carbohydrate binding and growth factor activity.
+Diseases associated with IL2 include Capillary Leak Syndrome and Farmer's Lung.
+Among its related pathways are ERK Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and growth factor activity.